sovanyio/aem-react/docs/src/030_Development Guide/060_Vanilla component.md

 });
 ````

+Resource transformations are only executed on the server.
+The result is cached and send to the client.

 # Include vanilla wrapper

 When including a vanilla component registered as an AEM component directly in a jsx  you need to use `<VanillaInclude/>`.